-- When Joseph is sold into slavery, God is in control.
+Joseph was sold into slavery, but God was in control.

-- When religious leaders and Roman officials sentence Jesus to death and crucify Him on a cross, God is in control of it all.
+Religious leaders and Roman officials sentenced Jesus to death and crucify Him on a cross, but God was in control of it all.

 God is in control and Satan is subordinate to Him in every page of the Bible and on every page of history, including even the refugee crisis that currently surrounds us.
 This reality leads to truth number two.

 2. God oversees the movement of all peoples.

 This truth is simply the outgrowth of the first truth, most clearly explained by Paul at Mars Hills in Acts 17:26-27: